nshimiye/relay/README.md

 slackRelay.disconnect(); // return promise - resolve with success message
 ```

-* relay provide a "notify" method that takes in the user-name or channel-name
+* Relay provide a "notify" method that takes in the user-name or channel-name
 ```javascript
 relayInstance.notify('<user-1>', 'user_typing');
 ```